tiramisueanne/DipoliBlog/index.md

 ![Artistic Attempt](Rendition.jpeg)

 ## How did the inside look?
-Also, let's look at it a lot.

 Before we continue, there was a renovation only a few years ago, so if some of these style seem bizarrely modern, that's because they are.
 That being said, the inside really entranced me, and so I gathered quite a few pictures from ArchDaily.com.
 Please note how intensely different each room is, while still following the motifs required to keep everything seamless.

 Rocks Inside and Outside
 ![](RockInside.jpg)